Dominika98/my-demo/README.md

 The repository consists of two projects:
 - bachelor project (uses Arduino 2560 with an external module mounted on top)
 - Thermomether application created for Arduino 2560 as a part of Hardware Oriented Programming Course

-The code written in these examples is created fully by me, no other group members or teachers contributed.